sail-sg/envpool/docs/pages/env.rst

 ----------------------

 `Bazel <https://bazel.build/>`_ is a powerful tool to build and test C++-based projects.
-It can also be applied to python project.
-All files in EnvPool are managed by Bazel.
+Python projects can also apply it.
+Bazel manages all files in EnvPool.

 There are `some tutorials <https://docs.bazel.build/versions/4.2.1/guide.html>`_ for Bazel, but for convenience, we only demonstrate the key point here when